posdon/Cou1/README.md

 ## The final goal (IN PROGRESS)

 Put below all the idea you might have for the game.
 It would be better if you think about the game without thinking about *how I will developpe that*.

+Proposal 1: Every day/every two days/.../every week, the bot chooses someone and sends him a private message.
+The chosen one has to follow certain rules (Which rules?
+Good question.
+Any ideas?).
+At the end of the time period, everyone can vote for one person, of which he thinks he was chosen by the bot.
+The ones who are right receive points and at the end of a semester we have a winner.
+Proposal 2: The bot plays hangman with us.